jerryjhird/dotfiles/README.md

 it will use whatever desktop is being used on sway at the moment but will only use list 2 wallpapers if you have used the `mod+shift+l` keybind

+### Catgirl Downloader

+a catgirl downloader script for downloading catgirl images (inspired by nyarch (also uses the same backend))

+`mod+c` opens feh image viewer in the catgirl folder (use arrow keys to switch images)

+`mod+Shift+c` downloads another catgirl image adding to the collection that is shown in the `mod+c` image viewer